cellis/nomadic/README.md

 To go down a migration:
 `yarn nomadic down` will by default run 1 migration down at a time.
 You can also run e.g. `yarn nomadic down 5`.

+### Transforms

+If you want to transform all sql code, you can pass a `transform` [`(sql: string) => Promise<string>`] option either in the `nomadic.config.js` or in the library options.
+It takes an sql string and returns whatever you want.
+It is passed as a function to all of your `<name-of-migration>.js` `up` and `down` functions.
+So you can rewrite sql / interpolate environment variables if needed.

+### Hooks

+Hooks (see above) allow you to run cleanup tasks after migration operations are done.
+For instance you may want to dump the schema, restart your dev server, etc.